The ad blocking paradox

 A cold call is not advertising

 Email spam is the digital version of direct mail, which is the paper version of a cold call.
-The problem with that whole kind of communication is that it’s based on extremely fine-grained data on the seller’s side, and none on the buyer’s.
+The problem with all this targeted communication is that it’s based on extremely fine-grained data on the seller’s side, and none on the buyer’s.

 An advertisement that’s tied to content, in a clearly expensive way, sends a signal from the advertiser to the buyer.
 The extreme example here is an ad in a glossy magazine.
 It’ll still be on that magazine years later, and every subscriber gets the same one.
 Almost ideal from a signaling point of view.
 The other extreme is a cold call, which carries no “proof of work” or signaling value.
 All the information is on the seller’s side, so the cold call is of no value to the recipient.

 Which is why users block email spam.
 It’s worthless.
 Even spam that complies with CAN-SPAM is worthless.
-As web ads steadily move further and further away from magazine-style, with signaling value, toward spam-style, with no signaling value, they’re losing value as well.
+And web ads are steadily moving further and further away from magazine-style, with signaling value, toward spam-style, with no signaling value.

 Targeting failure: legit sites lose, intermediaries win